Furikuda/Hackulele/ABOUT.md

 As all "SMART" things go, everybody on the [app's page](https://play.google.com/store/apps/details?id=com.gt.populeleinternational&hl=en&showAllReviews=true) complains about shitty bluetooth connection, bugs, etc. The whole thing is just absolutely frustrating to use and barely works as expected.
 Also probably comes with free remote management of your Android device ¯\\\_(?)\_/¯

+To add insult to injury, you won't even be able to light up the LEDs from the last fret, because reasons.

 # Hacking

 Okay here are the fun parts.
 The SMARTness of the thing is hidden in the easily unscrewable brown plastic part on the side of the instruments.
 Reveals a boardy board, a lipo-y lipo, and cabley cables to connect to the blinky blink side.